egorsmkv/cv10-uk-testset-clean/README.md

 ## Overview

-This repository contains the archive of CV10 (test set) with checked Ukrainian transcriptions and audios.
+This repository contains the archive of [CV10 (test set)][1] with checked Ukrainian transcriptions and audios.
 All audios have been checked by a human to be sure that they are correct.

 This archive is used to test all ASR models listed here: https://github.com/egorsmkv/speech-recognition-uk